 Mt.
 Fuji at 3,776 m high above sea level is the highest and most popular mountain in Japan, and is considered one of the most beautiful conical volcanoes in the world.
-A source of inspiration in many classic Japanese works of art, Mt.
+A source of inspiration in many classic Japanese art, poetry and other works, Mt.
 Fuji was officially registered as an UNESCO's World Heritage Site for it's

 notoriety, scientific importance, and cultural and educational value of global significance in 2013.
 Though dormant, Mt.
 Fuji is respected and revered in a country very much tied to Shinto roots in which Kami (gods) inhabit natural features on the landscape.
 According to legends, Mt.
 Fuji is home to the Kami Konohana Sakuyahime, the wife of the god Ninigi (The grandson to Amaterasu who pacified Japan with the three celestial gifts: the sword Kusanagi, the mirror Yata no Kagami, and the jewel Yasakani no Magatama).
 Thanks to the legends, there are multiple shrines dedicated to the goddess at the base and summit of Mt.
 Fuji.
 The base of Mt.
 Fuji, which forms an almost perfect circle, stretched between 35 to 40 km in diameter.
 There is plenty to explore at the base of Mt.
 Fuji, including the Fuji Five Lakes area, home to the thrilling amusement park Fuji-Q Highland and is often considered the best place to enjoy Mt.
 Fuji's beauty.